fbpx

 As Texans are living longer than ever before, it’s crucial to consider how this affects your estate planning.
 With advances in medicine and technology, the average lifespan has increased significantly in recent decades.
 Living longer creates new challenges and considerations for your estate planning.

-One of the most significant impacts of longer lifespans is the increased likelihood of incapacity.
 As you age, the risk of developing conditions such as dementia or Alzheimer’s disease increases.
 This can make it more difficult to manage your finances, make healthcare decisions, and handle other important matters.
 Without proper planning, these challenges can create significant stress and financial strain for your loved ones.

-Another important consideration is the potential for a longer retirement.
-While a longer lifespan can be a blessing, it means that you may need to support yourself for a longer period in retirement.
+While a longer lifespan can be a blessing, you’ll need to support yourself for a longer period of time.
 This can impact the amount of money you need to save, as well as your retirement planning and income strategies.

 1. Establish a living trust to protect your assets and ensure they are distributed according to your wishes.